gitfrandu4/docu-scan/DEPLOY.md

 ## Automatic Deployment

-This project is configured to automatically deploy to GitHub Pages when you push to the `main` branch.
+This project is configured to automatically deploy to GitHub Pages when you push to the `master` branch.
 The deployment is handled by a GitHub Actions workflow.

 ### How it works

-1. When you push to the `main` branch, the GitHub Actions workflow will:
+1. When you push to the `master` branch, the GitHub Actions workflow will:
-   - Set up Node.js
+   - Set up Node.js with npm caching
-   - Install dependencies
+   - Install dependencies using `npm ci`
    - Build the project
    - Deploy the built files to the `gh-pages` branch